Updated March 23, 2022

 - Masks must be worn over the nose and mouth.

-- Staff and students will appropriately wear masks in all indoor classroom and non-classroom settings except: those who are medically exempt with documentation, during meals, snacks, drinking, or during a supervised mask break.
+- Masks must be worn in all indoor classroom and non-classroom settings except: those who are medically exempt with documentation, during meals, snacks, drinking, or during a supervised mask break.

 - Additional protective equipment will be provided to school nurses.